SUDEP Action Day 2021

 Webinar | SUDEP and Breathing

-On Tuesday we’ll be sharing a webinar that provides an introduction to basic concepts and terminology for how the respiratory system functions.
+A webinar that provides an introduction to basic concepts and terminology for how the respiratory system functions.
 It also provides evidence for breathing dysfunction caused by seizures and reviews the data for breathing dysfunction as a potential cause as well as a marker for SUDEP, and a possible means to intervene and prevent SUDEP.

 Seizing Life Podcast

-Check back Wednesday afternoon for an important Seizing Life episode featuring Dr. Elizabeth Donner, Staff Neurologist and Director for the Epilepsy Program at Toronto’s Hospital for Sick Kids.
+An important Seizing Life episode featuring Dr. Elizabeth Donner, Staff Neurologist and Director for the Epilepsy Program at Toronto’s Hospital for Sick Kids.
 Dr. Donner was a 2009 CURE Epilepsy grantee whose research helped identify that the incidence of SUDEP in children with epilepsy was much higher than previously thought, and was actually 1 in 1,000 which is the same as it is for adults.

 Dr. Elizabeth Donner provides an overview of SUDEP, including what we currently know about SUDEP, what are the risks and ways to mitigate risks associated with SUDEP, and what research is discovering that can help us find a cure for this devastating outcome of epilepsy.